LeadDyno/leaddyno-website/guide/bigcommerce-integration-guide.md

 ### Introduction

-LeadDyno offers a One-click integration with Bigcommerce, making it incredibly easy to get an affiliate program going for your Bigcommerce store.
+LeadDyno offers an integration with Bigcommerce, making it incredibly easy to get an affiliate program going for your Bigcommerce store.
 After completing this guide, your LeadDyno account will be setup so that you will have complete visibility into your store's visitors, leads and purchases, including crediting affiliates for traffic in which they send to your store.

 The Bigcommerce integration also synchronizes custom **Affiliate Codes** you assign to affiliates as Bigcommerce coupons.
 This allows affiliates to pass around their affiliate code via offline means and still get credit for those sales.
-You have full control over the coupon settings such as the dollar or percent discount and minimum purchase required.
-You also have full control to make changes to individual affiliate coupons via the Bigcommerce control panel.

 This guide consists of several parts: